I am so glad you have found your way here.

 For group therapy details, please visit the Groups and Intimate Partners section for dates and pricing.

-If you’d like to arrange an introductory call, book an initial session in Central London or online, or have any questions about group therapy, please fill out the form below.
+If you’d like to book a first session, ask a question, or find out more about how I work, just send me a message using the form below.
 I aim to respond to all enquiries within 72 hours.

-Your contact details are kept strictly confidential, and I use secure phone and email services to ensure your privacy.
+Your details will always be treated with the highest level of confidentiality, and I use secure phone and email services to protect your privacy.

 All enquires are usually answered within 72 hours, and all contact is strictly confidential and uses secure phone and email services.